tasbouz/javascript-tutorial/README.md

 # javascript-tutorial
 Notes I kept while learning javascript.
+Open the html files with a browser to run them.